Confirm-Solutions/confirmasaurus/docs/packaging.md

 4. Testing dependencies (e.g. pytest, pre-commit) beyond the minimal installation necessary.
 5. Extra development dependencies (e.g. jupyter)

 - _Why not install all the development dependencies everywhere?_ It's slow!
-CI runtime is down to 2 minutes when we only install the minimal necessary dependencies.
+CI test runtime is down to 1.5 minutes when we only install the minimal necessary dependencies.
 Saving instance start-up time in cloud batch jobs saves annoyance and money!
 - [_Why is python package management so bad??_](https://bbc.github.io/cloudfit-public-docs/packaging/this_way_up.html)

 ## What are our goals?